noClaps/blog/sites/docs/src/content/docs/sites/homepage/search.md

 ## Contributing

 The search function should not be modified without good reason.
 The hints array may be modified to add new strings, or remove old or irrelevant ones.
+The styles of the different elements of the search component may also be modified.

 ## Licenses